Yuleii/Yuleii.github.io/_posts/2020-06-10-notes-on-python.md

 # Subset and calculate
 print(x[1] + x[3]) # return 'bd'

-# Slicing and dicing
-# The start index will be included, while the end index is not
+# Slicing and dicing.
+(The start index will be included, while the end index is not)
 my_list[start:end]

 x[1:3] #return ['b', 'c']